Chinese independent high school

-Being private schools, Chinese independent high schools do not receive consistent funding from the Malaysian government, although they did receive some funding from some state governments as well as in the 2019 and 2020 budgets under the Pakatan Harapan government.
+Being private schools, Chinese independent high schools do not receive consistent funding from the Malaysian federal government, although they did receive some funding from some state governments such as Johor, Penang, Sabah, Sarawak, and Selangor as well as in the 2019 and 2020 budgets under the Pakatan Harapan federal government.
 However, in accordance with their aim of providing affordable education to all in the Chinese language, their school fees are substantially lower than those of most other private schools.
 The schools are kept alive almost exclusively by donations from the public.
+Until 2017, there is a total of around 60 Chinese independent high schools around Malaysia.
+(Note: Due to limited facilities, especially classrooms and land area, despite increasing demands and also popularity among Bumiputera parents, their requests for expansion were restricted by the federal government of Malaysia with their numbers remain and limited at 60 schools.)
+Throughout the country's formation, a total of 104 Chinese independent high schools had disappeared due to conversion into either English or Malay-medium (SMJK or SMJK(C)) high schools.
+Despite struggles with national Bumiputera policy, Malaysia was the only country within Southeast Asia that successfully developed a Chinese-medium education system outside the Sinosphere territories of Mainland China, Hong Kong, and Taiwan.